ibm-cloud-docs/account/iam-login-flows.md

 1. The user starts by visiting the URL https://cloud.ibm.com with a browser.
 The {{site.data.keyword.cloud_notm}} console sends back a login page to the browser.
 2. On the login page, the user enters their username.
 3. After clicking to continue, the {{site.data.keyword.cloud_notm}} console redirects the user's browser to {{site.data.keyword.cloud_notm}}'s IAM component.
 As part of the redirect, the already entered username is transmitted.
-4. With the help of the username, IAM is able to determine the identity provider that should be used to run the login sequence.
+4. With the help of the username, IAM is able to determine the identity provider (IdP) that should be used to run the login sequence.
 Therefore, IAM is sending back a redirect request to the user's browser.
 5. The browser is completing the redirect and displays the enterprise customer's login page.
 For this interaction, a SAML request is sent to the enterprise customer's user authentication and authorization system.
 6. After validating the user's credentials, the enterprise customer's system sends a redirect instruction to the user's browser.
 Part of this redirect is the SAML response containing assertions that describe the user and the additional attributes of that user.
 7. The browser completes the redirect and sends the SAML response with assertions to IBMid.